wanze/Pages2Pdf/README.md

 );
 echo $modules->get('Pages2Pdf')->render($options);
 ```
 Since v.1.1.0 calling the render() method is no longer required.
-You can also write the link to requesting/downloading a PDF file by yourself:
+You can also write the link to download a PDF file by yourself:
 ```php
 echo '<a href="' . $page->url . '?pages2pdf=1">Download PDF</a>';
 // Or to download a PDF file from another page echo '<a href="' . $page->url . '?pages2pdf=' . $pages->get('/my/page/')->id . '">Download PDF</a>';
 ```

-Depending on the chosen creation mode, the PDF file is stored for caching before downloading or after saving a page.
+Depending on the chosen creation mode in the module configuration, the PDF file is cached before downloading or after saving a page.
 When the user requests a download of a PDF, the file is only re-created if the cache is expired or if debug mode is on.

 #WirePDF
 This module is a wrapper around the mPDF library.
 It is used by the Pages2Pdf module to create and store the PDF files, but can also be used independently to create/store/download PDF files.